How BetterHelp Can Support You In Finding Better Health

 If you feel good emotionally, you may have more energy or drive to engage in healthier behaviors.
-For instance, you may find yourself more motivated to exercise, prepare your favorite meals, connect with people who make you feel good and supported, or even avoid misusing substances like tobacco, alcohol, or drugs.
+For instance, you may be more motivated to exercise, prepare your favorite meals, connect with people who make you feel supported, or even avoid misusing substances like tobacco, alcohol, or drugs.
 In return, physical activity can make you feel better.
-Exercise, for instance, releases endorphins—which are “feel good” hormones—in your body.
+For instance, exercise releases endorphins— “feel good” hormones—in your body.

 3. Managing depression can help control diabetes complications.

 The American Psychological Association has pointed out that people living with both depression and diabetes are more likely to experience complications from diabetes than those who have diabetes but aren’t experiencing depression.

 4. Addressing issues of concentration and organization can lead to more time to engage in healthy behaviors.

 People who have difficulty focusing or concentrating may find they can’t accomplish what they’d like to.
 However, they may find themselves with extra time by focusing on finishing necessary tasks without procrastinating.
 That extra time may mean they can meditate, make doctor’s appointments, practice self-care, and engage in relaxing, stress-busting activities, all of which can boost better physical and mental health.

 5. Treating depression can help alleviate chronic fatigue, insomnia, and increased pain sensitivity.

 Finding help to manage depression can help you feel better mentally and physically, help you get into healthier sleep patterns, and give you strength and tools for emotional regulation.

 With BetterHelp, You Can Experience Better Overall Well-being